Tack Coat

 CSS & SS Emulsions:

-By far, the most common bond coat emulsions are SS-1, SS-1h, CSS-1, and CSS-1h.
+By far, the most common tack coat asphalt emulsions are SS-1, SS-1h, CSS-1, and CSS-1h.
 These are slow setting emulsions and are popular because they are forgiving and easy to use.

 RS and CRS Emulsions: